aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrol/_index.md

 ```

-the default run-time mode of the Input Method Editor for the control as it receives focus.
+Gets the default run-time mode of the Input Method Editor for the control as it receives focus.

 **Returns:**
 int